Updated on 2025-08-27 GMT+08:00

 CCE records the release history of all Deployments.
 You can roll back a Deployment to a specified version.

-1. Log in to the CCE console and click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Workloads.
+1. Log in to the CCE console, click the name of the target cluster, and then choose Workloads in the navigation pane.

 2. Click the Deployments tab.
-Locate the target workload and choose More > Roll Back in the Operation column.
+Locate the target workload and click More > Roll Back in the Operation column.

 3. Switch to the Change History tab.
 Locate the target workload and click Roll Back to This Version.
 Manually confirm the YAML file and click OK.